Willtech/SecureWipe/README.md

 # SecureWipe
+ *Three times is not really better than two times.*

 A series of scripts for Secure Wipe for Linux

 **NOTE: If you enter Sudo password data will be destroyed**